rwbl/domoticz-plugin-hmip-thermostat/README.md

 **IMPORTANT**
 Be aware of the security risk, in case the HomeMatic Control Center can be reached via the Internet without special protection (see XML-API Guidelines).

-Next is based on a thermstat HIP-eTRV-2.
+Next description is based on a the thermostat HmIP-eTRV-2, but also applies to HmIP-eTRV-B and HmIP-WTH-2.

 ### XML-API Scripts
 The XML-API provides various tool scripts, i.e. devices state list, device state or set new value and many more.